 Odds are your ancestors travelled by sea or via extensive overland routes during the 1400s, 1500s, 1600s, etc. No matter where you live now, the chances are great that you are from elsewhere.

 We recently had our DNA tested to determine just where we began.
-While we know about our Irish and German ancestors from the early 1800s-on, we had no information prior to 1830.
+While we knew about our Irish and German ancestors from the early 1800s-on, we had no information prior to 1830.
 Turns out It's fascinating.

 Here's our map; much to our surprise, our heritage also includes Sweden, Norway, Denmark AND Italy and Greece.
 Family research/stories included Germany, Ireland, England, and France.
 But nothing about other countries.